zeroDivZero/notes-excel/notes/list/11_list_sort_and_filter.md

 ## Format as Table

 **Home &rarr; Format as Table**.
 Presents list as table for better visualization.
-New **Table** menu added to allow various options like adding like "Total Row" (auto-updated when filtering).
+New **Table** menu added to allow various options like adding "Total Row" (auto-updated when filtering).
 Drag lower right corner down to add more rows.

 ## Duplicates